Xiong Yi (11th century BC): Biographical sketch

-At some time during Xiong Yi’s reign, vassal state leaders Duke Ding of Qi, Count Kang of Wey (衛康伯), Xie, Marquis of Jin and Bo Qin, Duke of Lu met with King Kang of Zhou.
+At some time during Xiong Yi's reign, vassal state leaders Duke Ding of Qi, Count Kang of Wey (衛康伯), Xie, Marquis of Jin and Bo Qin, Duke of Lu met with King Kang of Zhou.
 The king gave each of the three vassal leaders a precious treasure without involving the Chu ruler.
-Later on, during the Spring and Autumn period in 530 BCE, King Ling of Chu would once more raise the issue of Chu’s exclusion.
+Later on, during the Spring and Autumn period in 530 BC, King Ling of Chu would once more raise the issue of Chu’s exclusion.

 Xiong Yi was succeeded as ruler of Chu by his son Xiong Ai.